By using our website, you agree to our use of cookies (Visit our privacy policy).

 2

-If you’re looking to direct a voice actor remotely, you may be wondering how you should approach the recording session.
+If you’re looking to direct a voice actor remotely, you may be wondering how to approach the recording session.

 Let’s take a look at some of the most effective platforms for producing high-quality recordings while working with a voice actor online.

-Source Connect is a more recent alternative to ISDN that uses an internet connection instead of a phone line.
-It is one of the most used platforms for remote recording sessions.
+Source Connect is a more recent option that uses an internet connection instead of a phone line.

-The Source Connect Standard package costs $35 per month along with a one-time setup fee of $75.
+The Source Connect Standard package costs $35 per month plus a one-time setup fee of $75.

 This tier comes with six months of tech support, one network connection per location, and AAC bitrate up to 192 kbps stereo.